101 logo ideas

 Designers know that good design means that form follows function.
 Whether you’re aiming for a cool logo or a classic logo design, the functionality is more imporant than the looks of a logo.
 In practice, that means: Before exporting your logo files, make sure the mark is readable in small.
 For that, scroll down inside the logo creator to the Brand in Context section and see if your logo works in small.
 Tweak the design until it does.

 Then, it’s time for testing your design.
 Download multiple versions of your logo (lighter and bolder weights, more or less letter spacing) and upload them to your website.
 See which one works best.
 Try other applications too.
 For example, if you will have packaging that will be shown on shelves, print out your logo and mount it on a sample box.
-See if the logo stands out next to competitve products.
+See if the logo stands out next to competitive products.